 How to Make This Easy Baklava Recipe

-Once you learn how simple it is to make this easy baklava recipe, you’ll find yourself making it for every occasion!
+Get ready to embrace a baklava-filled life because once you discover the simplicity of this easy baklava recipe, you’ll find yourself whipping it up for every occasion!

 - Create the Simple Syrup.
 Heat a large pot over high heat.
 Add the sugar, and cover it with water.
 Gently swirl the pot until the sugar is dissolved.
 Then, bring the mixture to a boil for 5 minutes.
 Whisk in the lemon juice, and cool completely.